nikhilkale2/Foodwebsite/README.md

 Making a responsive website of Food

-Creating food website using HTML, CSS & JavaScript.
+Creating responsive food website using HTML, CSS & JavaScript.